AWS CloudFormation: How to Build AWS Infrastructure as Code

-CloudFormation is the AWS tool for infrastructure as code.
+CloudFormation is the AWS Infrastructure as Code tool.
 It is just one of many reasons AWS has become so popular.
 You can use CloudFormation to describe a complete environment using software instead of physically configuring hardware and software environments.

 With AWS on-demand computing power and storage, implementation is a click away with IaC.
 You can deploy new production servers.
 You can also quickly simulate new workflows and test upgrades.
 Previously this would have been difficult (or impossible) to accomplish because expensive hardware would have been exclusively dedicated to production workloads.

 When it comes to OS and software configurations, CloudFormation is better than scripting.
 It can orchestrate the provisioning of resources, and it can understand AWS services natively.
 Common situations –– like waiting, retries, and acting on signals from other servers and applications –– are easy handled without having to write additional code.